-Thousands of refugees fled Cuba when Fidel Castro rose to power in 1959, creating a population upsurge in some of the city’s poorer neighbourhoods.
-By the end of the decade more than 300,000 Cubans had reached the coast of Florida, a wave which was repeated in 1980.
+Thousands of refugees fled Cuba when Fidel Castro rose to power in 1959, increasing the population in some of the city’s poorer neighborhoods.
+By the end of the decade, more than 300,000 Cubans had reached the coast of Florida, a wave that was repeated in 1980.
 According to the 1962 census, the population at that point exceeded one million.

 Miami stands out for its huge selection of Cuban restaurants.
-In contrast to other states, where cooking styles form part of the cultural identity – such as example Louisiana’s cajun recipes or the Texan barbeque – Miami has a wide range of gastronomy with diverse flavours and ingredients, which reflect the multicultural character of the state.
+In contrast to other states, where cooking styles form part of the cultural identity – for example, Louisiana’s cajun recipes or the Texan barbeque – Miami has a wide range of gastronomy with diverse flavors and ingredients, which reflect the multicultural character of the state.

 It prides itself on boasting huge quantities of fresh products, ranging from tropical fruit to seafood.
 And it’s no coincidence that the most prestigious cooking contest in the U.S. takes place in Miami, entered by many of the nation’s top chefs and acting as a stage for some of the most famous wines around.

-Spoilt by an array of dishes, which vary depending on the stall and the restaurant, visitors can taste exquisite cuisine such as ravioli stuffed with crab and scallops, grouper with pistachios and mango, sushi,crispy duck with a caramelised vinegar sauce, cassava pie stuffed with lobster, ceviche, and, for dessert, pecan and caramel brownie.
+Spoilt by an array of dishes, which vary depending on the stall and the restaurant, visitors can taste exquisite cuisines such as ravioli stuffed with crab and scallops, grouper with pistachios and mango, sushi, crispy duck with a caramelized vinegar sauce, cassava pie stuffed with lobster, ceviche, and, for dessert, pecan and caramel brownie.